 The easy learning curve makes this machine suitable for new casual users, but its custom capabilities make it an amazing option for professionals.

-4. Axiom Iconic Series: Great CNC Wood Carving Machine
+4. Axiom Iconic Series: User-Friendly Wood Carving Machine

 - Materials: Wood, Plastics, Soft Metals